OVERVIEW: The Adelson Medical Research Foundation names neurology, oncology, and immunology as its priority funding areas

 Inflammatory Bowel Disease.
 This program awards grants toward the development of innovative strategies “for target discovery in IBD.”

 Ubiquitin Proteasome Pathway.
-The foundation supports “cellular processes will lead to new therapies for malignancies, immunological and inflammatory diseases, degenerative diseases of the nervous system, neural regeneration and long-term memory and learning.”
+The foundation hopes that “cellular processes will lead to new therapies for malignancies, immunological and inflammatory diseases, degenerative diseases of the nervous system, neural regeneration, and long-term memory and learning.”

 Throughout all of its grantmaking programs, AMRF seeks to foster connections and develop collaborations across research disciplines, as well as within them.
 According to the foundation, this approach helps investigators find “common denominators across diseases in their genes, cells, molecules and pathways,” which AMRF hopes will quicken the pace of medical discovery.

-AMRF accepts unsolicited inquiries from scientists and researchers who are interested in joining the AMRF program as collaborating scientists.
-Funding ranges from around $250,000 to upwards of $1 million.
+AMRF’s grants range from $250,000 to upwards of $1 million. accepts unsolicited inquiries from scientists and researchers who are interested in joining the AMRF program as collaborating scientists.
+Funding ranges from around